CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 2 - Back to Bree.md

 Battle: SUCCESS to advise the people of Bree of the threat orcs would pose if granted a fortified position on a trade-route.
 This pushes them to offer practical aid in the form of a loan of a Useful Item.

-Nimble boots to enhance stealth +1d, given to Galamdir.
+Nimble boots to enhance stealth +1d, given to Amdiriel.

 Lore: SUCCESS to use your knowledge and planning for additional information on the Eye, preparing the PC for what lies ahead.